Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Case Study

 \subsubsection{Forecasting Datasets}

-The PV generation dataset was compiled from historical measurements in PES Region 10 of East England, spanning the period from September 2020 to January 2024, and supplemented with meteorological variables obtained from the DWD Center.
-The corresponding electricity price dataset was collected from the UK day-ahead market over the same time horizon.
-Both datasets are publicly accessible in \citep{HEFTCom}.
-The residential load dataset was obtained from Zone 1 of the GEFCom2014 competition \citep{GEFCom2014} and was temporally aligned with the PV and price datasets to ensure consistency in seasonal effects.
-The synthesized dataset has been scaled to match the actual scale of the port operations.
+Due to the lack of publicly available co-located port-level datasets that simultaneously provide vessel arrivals, PV generation, load, and market prices, we construct a reproducible benchmark by combining representative vessel-arrival and shore-power task scenarios with publicly available PV/price/load time series.
+The PV generation dataset was compiled from historical measurements in PES Region 10 of East England, spanning September 2020 to January 2024, and supplemented with meteorological variables from the DWD Center.
+The corresponding electricity price dataset was collected from the UK day-ahead market over the same horizon.
+Both datasets are publicly accessible in \cite{HEFTCom}.
+The residential load dataset was obtained from Zone 1 of the GEFCom2014 competition \cite{GEFCom2014}.